TheoFEM-TUM/Vampires.jl/docs/src/tutorials/silicon.md

 # Silicon bandstructure

-To calculate the bandstructure of silicon, you will need to perform to two DFT calculations.
+To calculate the bandstructure of silicon, you will need to perform two DFT calculations.
 A self-consistent one to obtain a converged charge density and a non self-consistent one using the previously calculated charge density to only compute energy eigenvalues along a certain path through the Brillouin zone.

 This path is also defined in a `KPOINTS_bands` file:
 ```